ansys/ansys-tools-local-product-launcher/doc/source/plugin_creation.rst

 Launcher
 ''''''''

 Next, we need to define the launcher itself.
 Below, you can see the full launcher code.
-There's quite a lot going on there, so we will then discuss each part separately.
+There's quite a lot going on there, so each part is then discussed separately.

 .. code:: python